 Mrs Fanny Dyson was committed to the Perth Lunatic Asylum while the authorities desperately tried to work out how to resolve the situation.
 By 6 January 1853 the Colonial Surgeon, Dr Ferguson, had met with Edwards who had agreed in principle to take his wife back into his home (wherever that may have been) so Mrs Dyson could then return to hers, but by now it was far too late.
 Four weeks later, Jane’s second child was born.
 Although his birth name was registered as Edwards, he would later assume the name of the only man he would ever know as a father.
 James Dyson (junior) was born on 25 January 1853.

 The very last record of Richard Edwards in Western Australia dates to 6 May 1853 and takes the form of a newspaper article in the local Perth Gazette.
-It reports he and James Dyson (father of his wife’s latest child, and possibly even her first one) were fined 10 shillings for brawling in the street.
+It reports he and James Dyson (father of his wife’s latest child) were fined 10 shillings for brawling in the street.
 He most likely left the colony between then and February 1854.
 The later date is a feasible cut-off point, for it is seven years later exactly that Mrs Jane Edwards and Mr James Dyson of Perth, both by then describing themselves as widowers, finally married.
 Seven years was length of time it took a missing person to be declared dead.